What’s Included in a Typical NDIS Group Day?

 Group programs can be an incredible way for NDIS participants to build social skills, try new things, and develop independence in a fun, supported environment.

-We believe in the power of routine — but we also know that participants may have different needs each day.
+We believe in the power of routine, but we also know that participants may have very different needs from one day to the next.

 A typical session includes:

-Arrival and check-in: Warm welcome, sign-in, and visual timetable preview
+Arrival and check-in with a warm welcome, sign-in, and visual timetable preview

-Group welcome circle: Setting the tone, going over the plan, and settling in
+A group welcome circle to set the tone, go over the plan, and help everyone settle in

-Main activity or outing: Could be arts and crafts, cooking, bowling, beach day, or group games
+A main activity or outing, which could be arts and crafts, cooking, bowling, a beach day, or group games

-Lunch and downtime: Time to refuel, socialise, or regulate in a quiet space
+Lunch and downtime to refuel, socialise, or regulate in a quieter space

-Wrap-up and reflection: Celebrating wins, revisiting goals, and preparing for pick-up
+A wrap-up and reflection to celebrate wins, revisit goals, and prepare for pick-up

-Every activity we plan connects back to NDIS goals like:
+Every activity we plan connects back to NDIS goals.
+Things like:

 Communication and teamwork